Landmines (song): Reception

 "Landmines" received generally positive reviews from music critics, with Rishi Shah of NME calling it Sum 41's "finest work since the 2000s".
 Both James Wilson-Taylor of Rock Sound and a review for Sputnikmusic praised the song's catchiness, while Mischa Pearlman of Kerrang! praised the song for being "impassioned" despite the contrast between its upbeat melody and the angst which inspired the song.
-Chuck Armstrong of Loudwire commented that "Landmines", along with "Waiting on a Twist of Fate" and "I Can't Wait", would "carry [the band's] legacy into many generation to come".
+Chuck Armstrong of Loudwire commented that "Landmines", along with "Waiting on a Twist of Fate" and "I Can't Wait", would "carry [the band's] legacy into many generations to come".
 However, Paul Dika of Exclaim! criticized the song's formulaic sound, while Doole noted that the song was not "wildly original" despite its "effective" songwriting and "strong" chorus.

 Commercially, "Landmines" became the second song by the band to top the US Alternative Airplay chart since "Fat Lip" in August 2001, marking the longest gap between two No. 1 songs on the chart at 22 years, 5 months, and 3 weeks.
 Additionally, the song reached No. 2 on the US Rock & Alternative Airplay chart and No. 41 on the Hot Rock & Alternative Songs chart.
 "Landmines" topped Billboard's year-end chart for Alternative Airplay, and reached No. 2 on the year-end chart for Rock Airplay.
 In Canada, "Landmines" topped the Canada Rock chart and reached No. 47 on the Canadian Digital Songs Sales chart.
 The song also reached No. 30 on the New Zealand Hot Singles chart and No. 48 on the France Top Radio chart.